A large sample theory for infinitesimal gradient boosting: Introduction

 \section{Introduction}

 Tree-based gradient boosting \citep{F01} is one of the most successful algorithm from machine learning.
 It provides a powerful and versatile methodology in supervised learning and achieves excellent performance in prediction problems where one aims at understanding the relationship between a response variable (target) and explanatory variables (features).
 Its modern implementation in XGBoost \citep{CG16} is involved in countless applications.
 Several theoretical and statistical works have been devoted to the understanding of the good performance of boosting, see e.g. \cite{J04}, \cite{LV04}, \cite{BLV04}, \cite{ZY05} to cite only a few.
 The primary focus is to establish the consistency of the method, meaning that near optimal error rates can be achieved provided sufficiently large training data is available.

 On the other hand, theoretical results considering the time dynamics of gradient boosting are relatively scarce.
 A recent advance in that direction is the model of infinitesimal gradient boosting \citep{DD21} that provides a mathematical characterization of the vanishing-learning-rate limit of tree-based gradient boosting by a nonlinear ordinary differential equation in an infinite-dimensional function space.
-The underlying dynamics is characterized by the infinitesimal boosting operator (defined thanks to the training sample) and it ensures that the training error is non-increasing in time.
-This approach is very much related to the gradient flow approximation of stochastic gradient descent \citep{DDB20}, with the additional difficulty that the dynamics takes place in a function space and that the structure of tree-functions has to be handled.
+More precisely, Theorem~1.9 in \citep{DD21} proves the uniform convergence on compact sets of the rescaled gradient boosting process to a deterministic limit, called infinitesimal gradient boosting, as the learning rate $\lambda$ tends to $0$ and Theorem~1.10 states that the rate of convergence is of order $\sqrt{\lambda}$.
+Infinitesimal gradient boosting can thus be seen as an approximation of gradient boosting in the small learning rate limit.
+It has the main advantage to make the dynamics deterministic (for fixed input), i.e.\ the randomness of the stochastic algorithm vanishes.
+The limit dynamics is then characterized by the infinitesimal boosting operator and it ensures that the training error is non-increasing in time.
+The main purpose of this paper is to focus on the dependency of the infinitesimal gradient boosting with respect to the input sample and to analyze its large-sample asymptotics.